Cobá - ¨Water stirred by wind¨

 Location: Quintana Roo, Mexico

-The Mayan ruins at Cobá are unique in that they have been barely restored, merely cleared.
-Only a few of its estimated 6,500 structures have been uncovered, but the ones that have been are graceful and impressive.
+The Maya ruins at Cobá are unique in that only a few of its estimated 6,500 structures have been uncovered, but the ones that have been are graceful and impressive.

 On these quiet and peaceful grounds it´s hard to imagine that Cobá may have once had the largest population of all the ancient Mayan cities.
 This vast Mayan archeological site dates from 600-900 A.D. and there were an estimated 100,000 people living in its domain.
 It was the heart of a large metropolis composed of many cities within the eastern Yucatan.